Skills Learning Center helps students cope with emotions

 The new Skills Learning Center is a proactive intervention that helps students learn to get their needs met in appropriate ways.
 It is a calm, controlled environment where students can practice and learn sensory and emotional regulation skills while developing a safe relationship with an attuned adult who is able to guide them through the learning process.

-John Wetten Elementary’s Culture of Care to help children coping with trauma
+John Wetten Elementary’s Culture of Care to help all children, including those coping with trauma [published February 2014]

 An $80,000 grant from CareOregon launched a groundbreaking effort in Gladstone Schools, supporting elementary students who suffered traumatic events in early childhood.
 The goal is improving children’s long-term health and academic success.

 A Kaiser Permanente study in 1995-97 revealed that individuals who faced Adverse Childhood Experiences (ACEs) such as abuse, domestic violence, loss of a parent, or living with a substance abuser have dramatically increased life-long risks from health issues, addiction, and depression.